It’s the season of the New Year’s resolution, but what are you gonna do for yourself?

 I was shrinking further and further into myself whilst expanding further and further outwards physically.

-But then Ion the treadmill in the gym slowly
+But then I started running on the treadmill in the gym slowly

 I was motivated to write this post after stumbling across my old calendar entries from September 2010 where I listed my treadmill runs as events.